yellowmessenger/documentation/docs/cookbooks/marketplacetemplates/intro.md

-### 3.2 Use template in your bot
+### 2.2 Use template in your bot

-- To import the template, click on any template name (or use the template icon).
+- To import the template, click on any template name (or Use template icon).

 ![](https://i.imgur.com/Wey5PYw.png)